Everything PR News

 Half of the discipline merged into Generative Engine Optimization — the practice of becoming the answer inside ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
 The other half is still the practical work of getting traffic to web pages and being found in search results.
 The two halves work together.
 Brands that treat them as one integrated discipline win.
 Brands that treat them as separate disciplines lose ground in both.

-The SEO Knowledge Library is the canonical Everything-PR catalog of that combined discipline.
-Each entry is a definitive pillar piece on one part of the surface — definitional, strategic, tactical, vertical, or risk-focused.
-The library exists because SEO is no longer a single discipline.
-Search, AI-generated answers, entity discovery, and technical visibility now operate as one interconnected system.
+Each entry in this library is a definitive pillar piece on one part of the SEO surface — definitional, strategic, tactical, vertical, or risk-focused.
+The library exists because SEO in 2026 is no longer a single discipline.
+Search, AI-generated answers, entity discovery, and technical visibility now operate as one interconnected system — and the SEO layer needs its own canonical catalog distinct from the GEO layer.

 Who this library is for